stackbit-projects/smart-wallaby-960a8/content/portfolio/project-3.md

       relativeUrl: true
 layout: project
 ---
+As a journalist since 2015, I've written across a wide variety of subjects - from reporting on higher education to essays on the intersection of science, history and art.
+Here's a selection of some of my published work:

 #### Features / Essays

 *   [A Tale of Two Continents: Lemuria and Gondwana](https://www.laphamsquarterly.org/roundtable/tale-two-continents) (Lapham’s Quarterly, 11th March 2019)